kallaspriit/express-schema-server/README.md

 ## Commands

-- `yarn build` to build the production version.
+- `npm run build` to build the production version.
-- `yarn test` to run tests.
+- `npm run test` to run tests.
-- `yarn lint` to lint the codebase.
+- `npm run lint` to lint the codebase.
-- `yarn start` to start the example application.
+- `npm run start` to start the example application.
-- `yarn debug` to start the example application in debug mode (`--inspect`).
+- `npm run debug` to start the example application in debug mode (`--inspect`).
-- `yarn coverage` to gather code coverage.
+- `npm run coverage` to gather code coverage.
-- `yarn prettier` to run prettier.
+- `npm run prettier` to run prettier.

 ## Example